storacha/w3filecoin-infra/docs/architecture.md

 To create ferries from a a batch, the SQS consumer SHOULD start by sorting the received batch by `piece` size and start filling up aggregates.
 If an aggregate gets to its desirable size directly from the batch **32 GiB**, it should be stored and added to the `submission-queue` right away.
 Otherwise, the ferry is stored and added to the `ferry-queue` once all the batch is processed.
 Note that:
 - when a **32 GiB** is built from the initial batch, it is possible that no other ferry can get loaded with **1 GiB** of pieces.
 If that is the case, consumer can discard all the remaining pieces back to the queue.

 The second queue in this system is the `ferry-queue`, a FIFO queue that acts as a reducer by concatenating the pieces of multiple ferries together generating bigger and bigger feries until one has the desirable size.
-In other words, the load of each ferry is concantenated, and its resulting ferry is added to the `ferry-queue` again until an aggregate can be built.
+In other words, the load of each ferry is concatenated, and its resulting ferry is added to the `ferry-queue` again until an aggregate can be built.
 A queue consumer can act as soon as a batch of 2 is in the queue, so that aggregates can be created as soon as possible.

 The SQS consumer MUST start by fetching all the `dag-cbor` encoded data of both ferries in the batch.
 Afterwards, their pieces SHOULD be sorted by its size and a new aggregate is created.
 In case it has the desired **32 GiB** size, it should be stored and its CID sent into the `submission-queue`, otherwise the new ferry should be stored and put back into the queue.
 Note that:
 - While pieces should be sorted by size, some policies in a piece might impact this sorting.
 For instance, if a piece was already in a previous aggregate that failed to be stored by a Storage Provider, it can be included faster into an aggregate